-Trump contradicts lawyer on Stormy Daniels
+Trump disputes lawyer on Stormy Daniels

 At the White House, Mr Trump said Mr Giuliani was new to the job and "wasn't familiar with everything".

-The president did not specify what he thought his new attorney had got wrong.
+He did not specify what he thought his new attorney had got wrong.

 - The conflicting statements in the Stormy Daniels saga